Sapkotam/COMPSCI-320/README.md

 # COMPSCI-320
-COMPSCI 320 software engineering
+COMPSCI 320 software engineering <br>

-this repository for COMPSCI 320 software engineering projects Fall 2019
+this is just a test repository for COMPSCI 320 software engineering projects Fall 2019